Elijah Dixson

 About

-The Mental Media Challenge was a competition / grand challenge that I launched with my peers during my junior year of college.
-At the time I was taking a graduate level course EMM: 505 Leadership in an Age of Transformation.
+The Mental Media Challenge was a competition I launched with my peers during my junior year of college.
+At the time, I was taking a graduate-level course, EMM 505: Leadership in an Age of Transformation.
 The goal of the class was to design and launch a grand challenge that would have a positive impact on the world.
-We came up with the Mental Media Challenge in which we asked college students to remix any type of media that currently has a negative message around mental illness and spin it to have a positive message.
+We created the Mental Media Challenge, asking college students to remix any type of media that currently conveyed a negative message about mental illness and transform it to promote a positive message.

 Cover / Project Vision

-How can media reshape public opinion and destigmatize mental health, specifically depression?
+How can media reshape public opinion and help destigmatize mental health, specifically depression?

-Why does the media portray mental illness so inaccurately?
-Are artificially stimulating films, news reports, and slang more important than truthfully representing this part our of species?
-In the US, 43.4 million or 17.9% of our adult population were on record for any mental illness in 2015.
-Why is this demographic so misrepresented?
-How can people with mental illness be better understood in our society?
+Why does the media often portray mental illness inaccurately?
+Are sensationalized films, news reports, and slang more valued than truthful representation of this important aspect of our human experience?
+In the U.S., 43.4 million adults—about 17.9% of the population—were diagnosed with a mental illness in 2015.
+Why is this demographic so frequently misrepresented?
+How can society better understand and support people living with mental illness?

-Who are people with mental illness and how can we help empower them?
+Who are the people affected by mental illness, and how can we empower them?

-How can we take an existing piece of media that negatively stigmatizes depression and re-imagine it in a more positive way?
-To do this, we need help from our community.
-There is so much creativity here at Champlain College that can be utilized to create a positive message to help so many people suffering in silence.
-Our goal is to increase awareness of negatively stigmatized media surrounding depression and through our challenge, guide people towards advocacy- spreading a more accurate and positive representation of depression and mental illness overall.
+How can we take existing media that negatively stigmatizes depression and reimagine it in a more positive light?
+To achieve this, we need help from our community.
+There is immense creativity here at Champlain College that can be harnessed to craft positive messages for those suffering in silence.
+Our goal is to raise awareness of the harmful stereotypes surrounding depression in media and, through this challenge, encourage advocacy—spreading more accurate and compassionate representations of depression and mental illness overall.

 From awareness to advocacy.